Updated June 14, 2023

 - Text analytics helps to extract concepts from the text and present it more thoroughly.

-- You can plug in any vocabularies to use the terminology in your area of interest.
+- You can plug in any vocabulary to use the terminology in your area of interest.

 Uses of Text Mining